AlexeiVorobev/doers/README.md

 # Doers
-This is a simple, yet super cool responsive ToDo List app created using HTML, CSS, and JavaScript.
+This is a simple, responsive ToDo List app created using HTML, CSS, and JavaScript.
 The app allows users to create projects and tasks, set task priorities and due dates, and mark tasks as completed.

 <a href="https://alexvorobevv.github.io/doers/dist/" target="_blank">Live Preview</a>